chudnovskyi/emergency-notification-system/README.md

 # Emergency Notification System

-> This system allows you to quickly and efficiently send notifications to a large number of users during emergency
+> This system allows you to quickly and efficiently send notifications to a large number of recipients during emergency
 > situations.

 ## Functional requirements:

-- [ ] **Notification Sending:** Clients should be able to send notifications to the registered users, alerting them about emergency situations, through different communication channels, such as.
+- [ ] **Notification Sending:** Clients should be able to send notifications to the registered recipients, alerting them about emergency situations, through different communication channels, such as.
     - [ ] email
     - [ ] telegram
     - [ ] push notifications
     - [ ] SMS
-- [ ] **Bulk User Registration:** The system should support registering a large number of users at once by importing data from .xls or .csv files.
+- [x] **Bulk Recipient Registration:** The system should support registering a large number of recipients at once by importing data from:
+    - [x] .xlsx
-- [ ] **Multiple Notification Channels:** Users should have the flexibility to receive notifications through different
+    - [ ] .csv
-- [ ] **Notification Templates:** The system should allow users to create and manage notification templates to streamline the notification creation process.
+- [ ] **Notification Templates:**  The system should allow clients to create and manage pre-defined notification templates for instantaneously sending notifications.
-- [ ] **Geolocation Sending:** The system should support sending notifications based on the user's geolocation to provide location-specific information during emergencies.
+- [ ] **Geolocation Sending:** The system should support sending notifications based on the recipient's geolocation to provide location-specific information during emergencies.
-- [ ] **User Response:** Users should be able to respond to notifications, indicating their safety status or any other relevant information (e.g., if they are safe and already in a shelter).
+- [ ] **Recipient Response:** Recipients should have the capability to respond to notifications, providing their safety status or any other pertinent information (e.g., indicating whether they are safe and currently located in a shelter).

 ## Non-functional requirements: